-In addition, administration, consulting and professional fees, and corporate development expenditures for the quarter ended December 31, 2015 increased by \$0.6 million from the same period in 2014, primarily due to higher stock based compensation expenses recognized during the quarter and the loss on disposal of property and equipment during the fourth quarter of 2015.
-In addition, during the fourth quarter of 2014 an allowance for doubtful accounts that was originally recorded in 2013 was reversed.
+In addition, administration, consulting and professional fees, and corporate development expenditures for the quarter ended December 31, 2017 decreased by \$0.1 million from the same period in 2016, primarily due to lower corporate development costs incurred.

-During the fourth quarter of 2015, the Company announced the successful completion of a bought deal private placement for gross proceeds of \$3.3 million.
-During the fourth quarter of 2014, the Company announced the successful completion of a bought deal private placement for gross proceeds of \$5.5 million.
+During the fourth quarter of 2017, the Company announced the successful completion of a private placement for gross proceeds of \$3.0 million.
+During the fourth quarter of 2016, the Company announced the successful completion of a bought deal private placement for gross proceeds of \$2.5 million.